AaronBeaudoin/vite-plugin-ssr-example/README.md

 ## Getting Started

 1. Install project dependencies with `npm install`.
+2. Preview a serverless deployment with `npm run preview:render`.
-2. Preview the build output with `npm run preview`.
+2. Preview a full static deployment with `npm run preview:static`.
 3. Go to http://localhost:3000 in your browser.
 4. Explore! 🔍